UFC Fight Night: Sandhagen vs. Font: Predictions & Analysis

 A few statistical edges stand out.
 Font throws significantly more leather — a 2.6 sig. strike per minute gap.
 Sandhagen is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Sandhagen has tighter striking defense, making opponents miss more often.

 The Pick: Cory Sandhagen over Rob Font.
-We're leaning Sandhagen here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Sandhagen at 76%.
 The market and our model are aligned — the line looks fair.

 Tatiana Suarez vs Jessica Andrade